Short History of Enchilada

 What is an Enchilada?

-An Enchilada is purely a corn tortilla that is rolled around meat and cheese.
+An Enchilada is purely a corn tortilla that is rolled around meat for which you use an electric meat tenderizer and cheese.
 Many top it with a spicy chili sauce or top it with onions, cheese, sour cream, beans, nacho cheese, guacamole, etc. It is similar to a taco, the enchilada can be made with a wide variety of ingredients, whether it is chicken, steak, fish, etc and a variety of cheeses, beans vegetables, etc. It is an extremely versatile dish and many find it pretty tasty.